sparkle-project/sparkle-project.github.io/documentation/programmatic-setup/index.md

 ## Create an Updater in SwiftUI

-This is an example of creating an updater in Sparkle 2 (beta) with SwiftUI.
+This is an example of creating an updater in Sparkle 2 with SwiftUI.
 It creates a new menu item allowing users to check for new updates and ensures its disabled state is updated.

 ```swift
 import SwiftUI